chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_BLUEPRINT` - The file name for the blueprint created from the planning stage of the latest build process.
 The file name includes the file's extension.

-- `ORBIT_TARGET_DIR` - Directory where all generated artifacts from any targets will be stored, relative to the current ip's directory.
+- `ORBIT_TARGET_DIR` - The directory where all generated artifacts from any targets will be stored, relative to the current ip's directory.
 Default is "target".

-- `ORBIT_OUT_DIR` - The full path for the directory where all generated artifacts for the current target will be stored.
-This folder is inside the target directory for the current ip, and is unique for each selected target.
+- `ORBIT_OUT_DIR` - The full path to the directory where all generated artifacts for the current target will be stored.
+This directory is inside the target directory for the current ip, and is unique for each selected target.

 - `ORBIT_CHAN_INDEX` - The full path for the directory where the current ip's manifest will be placed for the current channel in the publishing process.